zaxbux/wn-iubendapolicy-plugin/readme.md

 * **No markup**: Similar to 'Only legal', no extra markup or CSS

 ## Policy Component
-The Iubenda Policy component allows your privacy policy to be displayed on any page.
+The `IubendaPolicy` component allows your privacy policy to be displayed on any page.
 ```
 title = "Privacy Policy"
 url = "/privacy"